Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Results

 \subsection{Optical Light Curves and Explosion Properties}

 The optical light curves of SN 2021krf are shown in Figure \ref{Flightcurves21krf}.
-Based on ZTF follow-up observations of SN 2021krf, the $g$ and $r$ light curves gradually rise over the first $\sim 10$--20 days.
+Based on ZTF follow-up observations of SN 2021krf, the $g$ and $r$ light curves gradually rise over the first $\sim 10$--20 days \citep{prentice16}.
 The $r$ light curve peaks at 24.21 days (MJD = 59354.21) after $t_{0}$, with an observed magnitude of 16.67 mag.
 Because of a gap between ZTF and LCO start dates, the $UBVi$ light curves that start $\sim$12 days after the SN rise only marginally before peaking.
 For example, the $V$ light curve peaks at 20.17 days (MJD 59348.17) after $t_{0}$, with an observed magnitude of 16.76.
 The maximum $g$ brightness ($g_\mathrm{max}$) is at 13.40 days (MJD = 59343.40) after the SN explosion, with an observed magnitude of 17.12.
 As the $U$ light curve decays significantly more rapidly compared with $BgVri$ and there are only four detection epochs, a reliable shape of its light curve could not be determined.
 We present the $U$ light curve only for completeness, and it is not used in the analysis owing to these issues.

-We compare the evolution of the $r$ light curve of SN 2021krf with those of some other SNe~Ic in Figure \ref{FLCcomp1}.
+We compare the evolution of the $r$-band light curve of SN 2021krf with those of some other SNe~Ic in Figure \ref{FLCcomp1}.
 The photometry of the other SNe was obtained from the Open SN catalog \citep{guillochon17}.
-Around the peak, the light curve of SN 2021krf is broader than that of some of the typical SNe~Ic such as SN 1994I \citep{richmond1996ubvri}, SN 1998bw \citep{galama98}, SN 2004aw \citep{taubenberger06}, SN 2007gr \citep{hunter09}, SN 2011bm \citep{valenti12}, and SN 2020oi \citep{rho21}.
-The SN 2021krf light curve in $r$ declines by $\sim 1.2$\,mag between days 25 and 60 (Figure \ref{FLCcomp1}).
-A broad SN~Ic light-curve width indicates a relatively low $E_\mathrm{k}$/$M_\mathrm{ej}$, where $E_\mathrm{k}$ is the ejecta kinetic energy and $M_\mathrm{ej}$ is the ejecta mass \citep{dessart16}.
-The extremely rapidly declining light curves of SN 2020oi and SN 1994I imply low ejecta masses \citep{filippenko95, rho21}.
-The more moderately declining light curve of SN 2007gr is also less broad compared to SN 2021krf.
-In contrast, the SN 2011bm and iPTF15dtg light curves around their peak are broader than that of SN 2021krf.
+Typically, SNe~Ic rise to peak brightness on timescales of 10 to 20\,days.
+The SN 2021krf light curve in $r$ peaks at $\sim 24$ days after $t_{0}$, and declines by $\sim 1.2$\,mag between days 25 and 60 (Figure \ref{FLCcomp1}).
+Both the rise and decline rates of SN 2021krf are slower than those of SNe~Ic such as SN 1994I \citep{richmond1996ubvri}, SN 1998bw \citep{galama98}, SN 2004aw \citep{taubenberger06}, SN 2007gr \citep{hunter09}, and SN 2020oi \citep{rho21}.